Encode your assumptions

 Production software: Constants will bite you

 Early on in your career as a developer, you are told to never put constant values in the code and instead define those separately using a self-descriptive name.
 For example, instead of doing this: def modify_remote_file(...): contents = get_remote_file(server_url, file_name, timeout=60) ... put_remote_file(server_url, file_name, contents, timeout=60) You would do this: # Maximum amount of time a request on the file server can take.
-FILE_SERVER_TIMEOUT = 60 def modify_remote_file(...): contents = get_remote_file(server_url, file_name, timeout=FILE_SERVER_TIMEOUT) .
+FILE_SERVER_TIMEOUT = 60 def modify_remote_file(...): contents = get_remote_file(server_url, file_name, timeout=FILE_SERVER_TIMEOUT) ... put_remote_file(server_url, file_name, contents, timeout=FILE_SERVER_TIMEOUT) This is obviously good advice so I’m not going to dispel it here: the hardcoded number in the first snippet was hard to keep track of, hard to keep consistent across calls and hard to tweak when necessary.

 Continue reading (about 3 minutes)